 CYP (Cyproheptadine hydrochloride 4 mg)

-Pill imprint CYP has been identified as Cyproheptadine hydrochloride 4 mg.
+Pill with imprint CYP is White, Round and has been identified as Cyproheptadine hydrochloride 4 mg.
+It is supplied by Breckenridge Pharmaceutical, Inc..

-Cyproheptadine is used in the treatment of anorexia; migraine; anorexia nervosa; failure to thrive; cluster headaches (and more), and belongs to the drug class antihistamines.
+Cyproheptadine is used in the treatment of anorexia; sexual dysfunction, ssri induced; failure to thrive; migraine; allergic reactions (and more), and belongs to the drug class antihistamines.
 There is no proven risk in humans during pregnancy.
-Cyproheptadine 4 mg is not subject to the Controlled Substances Act.
+Cyproheptadine 4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 4 mg